 The streets of Anaconda bear more history to explore.
 The town has four historic districts lined with antique Western facades.
 The Washoe Theater in Anaconda is particularly aesthetic, with its historic Art Deco design.
 The theater plays modern blockbuster movies throughout the week.
 Much like the Washoe Theater, the rest of the city also offers modern amusements in historical settings.

-A big draw to visit Anaconda is the surrounding iconic Montana landscapes.
+A big draw to visiting Anaconda is the surrounding iconic Montana landscapes.
 The Pintler Veterans Memorial Scenic Highway begins in Anaconda and heads 64 miles through a stunning mountain country.
 Other adventures nearby include Georgetown Lake and the surrounding Beaverhead-Deerlodge National Forest.

 The 1.5-million-acre Bob Marshall Wilderness Complex is right at the backdoor of this gateway community.
-Visitors can also access the encompassing Helena-Lewis and Clark National Forest.
+Visitors also access the encompassing Helena-Lewis and Clark National Forest.